arcweave/arcweave-godot-plugin/README.md

 You can also create your own nodes and interract with the ArcweaveResource.

 In order to update during runtime though, you would have to add the node `APIRequest.gd` inside your scene.
-This will insert an HTTPRequest node in your scene and you will be able
+This will insert an HTTPRequest node in your scene and you will be able to make requests

+## Our Implementation

+Most of our implementation, except ArcweaveResource and some editor GDScript classes, are written in C#.
+This means that not all of the API is available in GDScript, because of type compatibility issues.
+The reason is that the interpreter we are using is written in C# with built in types.

+Using functions with the name pattern `GetGodot*` will retreive the appropriate instance properties in Godot types but doing this will require copying and typecasting, so the experience might be slower.

+We are planning to integrate Godot types in our interpreter in the near future that will speed up this process.

 ## Using the Plugin